logo

 Dear Bubbles,

-It sounds like you're trying to be a sensitive and understanding partner while your girlfriend is coping with everything going on in her life.
-Long-distance relationships can be difficult in general, and if your girlfriend is experiencing big transitions in her life or dealing with trauma from the past, sustaining your bond from afar may be especially tough.
-That being said, it may be good to have a conversation with her about what each of you needs from the relationship and the ways you can or can’t provide that to each other.
-Having clear communication and expectations in the relationship may help both of you through this time.
+Offering support and trying to understand what your girlfriend is going through as she copes with everything in her life is a great step you’re taking.
+Long-distance relationships can be challenging in general, and if your girlfriend is experiencing transitions in her life or dealing with trauma from the past, sustaining your bond from afar may be especially tough.
+That being said, you may consider speaking with her about what each of you needs and the ways you can or can’t provide that support to each other.
+Maintaining clear communication and expectations in the relationship could help both of you through this time.

-Developing and practicing communication skills is crucial in any relationship, whether or not you’re in the same location.
-In a long-distance situation, verbal and written communications can be key because the day-to-day messages you send through touch, facial expression, or just your presence are missing.
-Some questions that you may find helpful to reflect on before speaking with your girlfriend include: how much communication would you consider to be a significant level?
+Developing and practicing communication skills is crucial in any relationship whether you’re in the same location or not.
+In a long-distance situation, verbal and written communication can be key because the day-to-day messages you send through touch, facial expression, or just your presence are missing.
+Some questions that you may find helpful to reflect on before speaking with your girlfriend include: How much communication would you consider to be a significant level?
 What do you think could help improve communication between you and your girlfriend?
 Do you have regular times that you can reach out to one another?
 Are there means of communication that you both enjoy?
-Talking through some of these questions with her can help you come to a mutually agreeable plan for how and how often you’ll communicate while being long-distance.
+Talking through some of these questions with her may help you create a mutually agreeable plan for how and how often you’ll communicate while being long-distance.

-Beyond the logistics of contact, it sounds like you’re not getting what you need from the relationship.
-It’s possible that your partner is unaware of how you feel.
-Can you put into words what you hope to receive from the relationship?
-This discussion may be an opportunity for both of you talk about what you need from each other.
-It's also possible that she’s purposefully putting other priorities in her life before you, either because she too isn’t getting what she needs from the relationship or perhaps it’s her way of coping.
-In any case, just as you deserve to have your needs met and feelings heard in the relationship, she does too.
+Beyond the logistics of contact, support in a relationship can ebb and flow depending on what each partner has going on at a specific time.
+However, if you feel that you’re often left with no one to talk to about your feelings your partner may be unaware of how you feel.
+Can you put into words what you hope to receive from your partnership?
+This discussion may be an opportunity for both of you to discuss what you need from each other.
+It's also possible that she’s putting other priorities in her life before you, either because she too isn’t getting what she needs from the relationship or perhaps it’s her way of coping.
+In any case, just as you deserve to have your needs met and feelings heard, she does too.

-It seems as though you’re willing to make compromises to help your partner work through everything going on in her life.
-Through this process, it’s also good to think about your own feelings and work out a balance between supporting your girlfriend and taking care of yourself.
-Is supporting her impacting your well-being?
-Does she make time to support you as well?
-If you do ask her to decide if you’re a key part of her life, how might you react if she chooses not to continue the relationship?
-Reflecting on the current state of your relationship and having open, honest dialogues with her that convey your feelings can hopefully help you both better understand one another and decide on the future and form of your relationship.
+As with any relationship, compromise is essential but there’s a fine balance.
+While it’s great to help your partner work through everything going on in her life and throughout this process, it’s also good to think about your own feelings and work out a balance between supporting your girlfriend and taking care of yourself.
+You might consider if supporting her is impacting your well-being.
+Thinking about whether she makes time to support you as well.
+If you do ask her to share her feelings about your role in her life, how might you react if she places your importance lower than you have placed her in your life?
+Having the courage to begin an honest dialogue with her about your feelings will hopefully help you both understand how best to move forward in supporting each other.

 Signature